-The UK does not have a comprehensive reciprocal Social Security agreement with Australia.
+The UK has a Social Security agreement with the EU.

 Employees and Self-Employed individuals working in the UK will generally be liable to UK Social Security Contributions (known as National Insurance Contributions).
+However, those working temporarily in the UK can remain in their home Social Security system for up to 24 months.